 - Local Plan paragraph 8.27.8 states that major developments schemes should demonstrably promote a shift to the use of sustainable modes of transport to minimise the impact of vehicle emissions on air quality.
-This could be by offering: - Electrical Vehicle (EV) charging points at parking spaces - Provision of a communal minibus, and car club space - Cycle parking and shower facilities for staff - 9.15 The setting of parking standards for St Helens Borough has been informed by industry best practice whilst ensuring alignment with local policies.
+This could be by offering: - Electrical Vehicle (EV) charging points at parking spaces - Provision of a communal minibus, and car club space - Cycle parking and shower facilities for staff

+The setting of parking standards for St Helens Borough has been informed by industry best practice whilst ensuring alignment with local policies.

-9.16 Spatial Context
+9.3 Spatial Context

+The St Helens borough is located between Liverpool and Manchester and enjoys a strategic position at the heart of the North West and Merseyside conurbation.

+The urban development of St

+Helens Borough derives from the

+industrial revolution; rapid population

+growth during the 18th and 19th

+centuries played a role in forming

+the substantial urban areas in the

+Borough.
+St Helens is also home to an

+extensive rural network, with a number

+of villages formed to serve agricultural

+uses.

-- 9.17 The St Helens borough is located between Liverpool and Manchester and enjoys a strategic position at the heart of the North West and Merseyside conurbation. - 9.18 The urban development of St Helens Borough derives from the industrial revolution; rapid population growth during the 18th and 19th centuries played a role in forming the substantial urban areas in the Borough.
-St Helens is also home to an extensive rural network, with a number of villages formed to serve agricultural uses. - 9.19 Despite the decline of traditional industries, St Helens has undergone significant regenerational change, such as railway improvements, the Town Centre College Campus and the Saints Super League Stadium, all of which bring positive socioeconomic and environmental benefits. - 9.20 The Local Plan sets an expectation for development within the borough, which is crystalised within a spatial vision123.
-This overarching spatial vision aims to support sustainable regeneration and growth through the following key strategic aims: - 1.
-Supporting Regeneration and Balanced Growth - 2.
+Despite the decline of traditional industries, St Helens has undergone significant regenerational change, such as railway improvements, the Town Centre College Campus and the Saints Super League Stadium, all of which bring positive socio-economic and environmental benefits.

+The Local Plan sets an expectation for development within the borough, which is crystalised within a spatial vision121.
+This overarching spatial vision aims to support sustainable regeneration and growth through the following key strategic aims:

+- Supporting Regeneration and Balanced Growth - 2.
 Ensuring Quality Development - 3.
 Promoting Sustainable Transport - 4.
-Meeting Housing Needs

-123 St Helens Local Plan to 2037 - Chapter 3, Section 3.1, Spatial Vision

-- 5. Ensuring a Strong and Sustainable Economy - 6.
+Meeting Housing Needs - 5.
+Ensuring a Strong and Sustainable Economy - 6.
 Safeguarding and Enhancing Quality of Life - 7.
-Meeting Resource and Infrastructure Needs - 9.21 Parking is a fundamental aspect of almost all of the strategic aims noted above, and this parking standards chapter has been produced paying appropriate due cognisance to this vision.
+Meeting Resource and Infrastructure Needs

+Parking is a fundamental aspect of almost all of the strategic aims noted above, and this parking standards chapter has been produced paying appropriate due cognisance to this vision.

-9.22 Public Transport
+9.4 Public Transport